nickpisacane/CsvBuilder/README.md

 	.virtual('Firstname', user => user.name.split(' ')[0])
 	.virtual('Lastname', user => user.name.split(' ')[1])

-var usersBuilder = new CsvBuilder({
-	// define headers and order of headers
-	headers: 'Firstname Lastname Email Active',
-	// define object to header correspondance
-	constraints: {
-		// Header: property
-		'Email': 'email'
-		// correspond with a virtual property
-		'Lastname': 'lastname',
-		// Access a nested property
-		'Active': 'meta.active'
-	}
-})
-	// create virtual 'Firstname'
-	.virtual('Firstname', function(obj) {
-		return obj.name.split(' ')[0];
-	})
-	// virtual properties are treated like any propery,
-	// if it is not defined in the headers, it still needs a constraint .virtual('lastname', function(obj) {
-		return obj.name.split(' ')[1];
-	});

 // From the `usersBuilder` instance we can now spawn readable or tranform streams.

 // pipe into a newly created duplex